jiaowoshabi/Arch_Linux/Arch_linux_installation_notes.md

 		mkdir /mnt/home
 		mount /dev/sda3 /mnt/home
 	```
-5. Install the base packages -- align with the guidline
+5. Install the base packages -- refer to the guidline
-6. Fstab -- align with the guidline
+6. Fstab -- refer to the guidline
-7. Chroot -- align with the guidline
+7. Chroot -- refer to the guidline
-8. Time zone -- align with the guidline
+8. Time zone -- refer to the guidline
-9. Locale -- align with the guidline
+9. Locale -- refer to the guidline
-10. Hostname -- align with the guidline
+10. Hostname -- refer to the guidline
-11. Root password -- align with the guidline
+11. Root password -- refer to the guidline
 12. Boot loader
 	- Install the grub
 	```